 Teachers have a Gradebook and Quick Grade in the Grade section.
-The Gradebook is a quick way for a teacher to see all scores or coins for a week for the entire classroom.
-The Quick Grade page is where a teacher can quickly grade all questions that require grading by a teacher.
+The Gradebook is where teachers view student scores or coins for each week for the entire class.
+The Quick Grade page is where a teacher can grade all submissions that require grading by a teacher.
+To learn about each option click the tabs below.

 From your Studies Weekly Online account and within the desired Classroom Card, click the Grade button.